safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 activity list outlines the evaluation:

 * Identify which VMware products are in use.
-* Identify which features of the products are used, for which purposes and to which extent.
+* Identify which features of the products are used, for which purposes, and to what extent.
-* Identify the distribution of operating systems for VM workloads and the level. of automation and tools in use for managing operating systems and their workloads.
+* Identify the distribution of operating systems for VM workloads and the level of automation and tools in use for managing operating systems and their workloads.
 * Identify container workloads and tools used to deploy them.
-* For workloads evaluated to be reasonably easy to migrate, create proof of concept (POC) to try out Safespring as a new destination for the workloads.
+* For workloads evaluated to be reasonably easy to migrate, create a proof of concept (POC) to try out Safespring as a new destination for the workloads.
 * Based on the POC outcome, create a complete migration plan for all workloads verified to be compatible with Safespring.